zwartopwit/paspartout.api.public.v2.js/README.markdown

       ...
     });

-Another optional option is 'includeAssets':
+Another optional option is 'includeAssets' to include images and videos:

     Paspartout.Page.load(page_id_or_permaname, {
       includeAssets: true,